goopletdev/tp-chat/README.md

 Your API key should be active.
 Copy it, and follow the Twitch instructions for incorporating it as a browser source in OBS, but with the following link instead: `https://gooplet0075.github.io/tp-chat/v2.0/?gapiKey=[YourAPIKeyHere]&youtubeChannel=[YourChannelHere]`.

 ### Limitations
 There are some serious issues with this solution.
+First, chat will not update in real-time; the api calls happen on average every 2 seconds.

-Namely, your api key has a daily quota of 10,000, and over the course of about an hour and a half, you will hit it.
+More significantly, however, your api key has a daily quota of 10,000, and over the course of about an hour and a half, you will hit it.
 This solution will not work for longer streams.

+You can add `&youtubeDelayMultiplier=[NUMBER]` to change the delay between API calls.
+For example, setting [NUMBER] to 2 will approximately double the length of your stream, but chat will only update every 4 seconds instead of every 2 seconds.

 You can avoid making some of the more costly api calls by replacing the `&youtubeChannel=[YourChannelHere]` query parameter with `&youtubeVideoId=[VideoID]`, where VideoID is your broadcast's ID, which can generally be found at the end of your stream's web address.

 <img src="./readme-images/gapi4.png" alt="youtube video id">

 In this example, the video ID is "cLnjClVh3c8".

 Occasionally, you will be able to omit the API key altogether, and it may still work, because it defaults to using [this keyless api thing, idk how it works](https://yt.lemnoslife.com/), but it's very unreliable.
 ## Credit where credit's due
 I want to credit the lovely jan Jesika with helping me get started on this project, and for helping me problem-solve throughout the whole process!
 Thanks also to the many Discordians who pointed me in the right direction when I got stuck.